 Inequality – due to race, class, gender, nationality, and many other factors – was a defining feature of life in colonial North America.
 This course will examine how inequality shaped people’s lives in colonial North America, focusing particularly on questions of the changing relationship of Native Americans with different European colonists, the formation of new understandings of race and class, early American patterns of slavery and servitude, and the Salem witch trials (3 credits).

-HIST 214 CORE: THE SHAPING OF THE MODERN WORLD
+HIST 214 THE SHAPING OF THE MODERN WORLD (C)

 A study through the use of primary sources of the major developments in world history since the Renaissance that have influenced the modern world (3 credits).